 Besides breed, age is another factor to think about when deciding on the best dog for a senior.
 While an older dog’s calm temperament may be a good match for seniors, you’ll want to consider all the pros and cons.

-The biggest challenge with older pets, including dogs, is health issues, according to the American Veterinary Medical Association.
-While there are treatments for certain conditions, the medical or prescription drug bills could be costly Some cons of older dogs include:
+The biggest challenge with older pets — including dogs — is health issues, according to the American Veterinary Medical Association.
+While there are treatments for certain conditions, the medical or prescription drug bills could be costly.
+Organizations like Pets for the Elderly can assist with these obstacles by helping seniors pay for vet bills and other pet care costs.
+Generally, some cons of older dogs include:

-No matter which four-legged friend you choose, spending time with a dog and asking questions about their medical history can help guide you.
+No matter which four-legged friend you choose, spending time with a dog and asking questions about their medical history can help guide you to the perfect companion.